tryton/trytond/doc/topics/reports/index.rst

 TODO: Examples of overriding Report.execute.

-In this example `Report.parse` is overridden and an employee object is set into context.
+In this example `Report.get_context` is overridden and an employee object is set into context.
 Now the invoice report will be able to access the employee object.

 .. highlight:: python